elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 ```
 Obviously, `"SALESFORCE_KEY"` defines Oauth key for Salesforce component, and `"SALESFORCE_SECRET"` defines Oauth secret.

-This way global access to the component could not be enabled, because users in other tenants would see the
+This way `global` access to the component could not be enabled, because users in other tenants would see the
-component and its keys.
+component with its keys and secrets.

 ## Changes
-Now OAuth clients are defined
-separately from the components’ environment variables, allowing the users in the
-other tenant to see all available components without security breach.
+Now OAuth clients are defined separately from the components’ environment variables and belong to tenants rather than components.
+This means that even if we make a component globally accessible, its OAuth client will still remain in our tenant.
+Users in other tenants will not be able to see or use this `global` component until they define a component-specific OAuth client for their tenant.

 ## Using OAuth Client in Components